abcd051/pyLIB/README.md

 # How to USE ?!
-- uploade this on your PC
+- Download flib.py
-- write in you py source :
+- write in your py source :
 ```
 from flib import *
 ```